Jabbawukis/model_trainigs_results/README.md

 - 6-8: all with Gazetteer Embeddings, all with Glove, model 06 with partial and full matching, model 07 with only full model 08 with only partial matching

 ## Round 10.
-- With rnn and with reproject_embeddings, with use_all_gazetteers, 3 training runs, with gazetteer-collection+GEMNET gazetteers+count sensitive gazetteers
+- With rnn and with reproject_embeddings, with use_all_gazetteers, 3 training runs, with gazetteer-collection + GEMNET gazetteers + count sensitive gazetteers
 - No Baseline models
 - 3-5: all with Gazetteer Embeddings, all without Glove, model 03 with partial and full matching, model 04 with only full model 05 with only partial matching
 - 6-8: all with Gazetteer Embeddings, all with Glove, model 06 with partial and full matching, model 07 with only full model 08 with only partial matching